ICU Topics > Common Medications

 Diuretics

-Basic Purpose: Increase urine output
+Purpose: Increase urine output to reduce fluid volume and manage edema.

 Common Examples: Furosemide (Lasix), Mannitol, Bumetanide (Bumex), Torsemide (Demadex)